pwtpcn/SA-Database/README.md

 # Elysia with Bun runtime

 ## Getting Started
-To get started with this template, simply paste this command into your terminal:
+To get started with this template install Prisma extension in your VS Code then paste this command into your terminal:
 ```bash
 bun install
 ```
-## Install Prisma extension in your VS Code

 ## Development
 To start the development server run:
 ```bash